Abandonment (emotional): Psychological trauma

 In adulthood, being left arouses primal fear along with other primitive sensations which contribute to feelings of terror and outright panic.
 Infantile needs and urgencies re-emerge and can precipitate a symbiotic regression in which individuals feel, at least momentarily, unable to survive without the lost object.
 People may also experience the intense stress of helplessness.
 When they make repeated attempts to compel their loved one to return and are unsuccessful, they feel helpless and inadequate to the task.
 This helplessness causes people to feel possessed of what Michael Balint calls “a limited capacity to perform the work of conquest – the work necessary to transform an indifferent object into a participating partner.”
 According to Balint, feeling one's ‘limited capacity’ is traumatic in that it produces a fault line in the psyche which renders the person vulnerable to heightened emotional responses within primary relationships.

 Another factor contributing to the traumatic conditions is the stress of losing one's background object.
 A background object is someone on whom individuals have come to rely in ways they did not realize until the object is no longer present.
 For instance, the relationship served as a mutual regulatory system.
 Multiple psychobiological systems helped to maintain individuals’ equilibrium.
 As members of a couple, they became external regulators for one another.
 They were attuned on many levels: their pupils dilated in synchrony, they echoed one another's speech patterns, movements, and even cardiac and EEG rhythms.
-As a couple, they functioned like a mutual bio-feedback system, stimulating and modulating each other's bio rhythms, responding to one another's pheromones, and addicting to the steady trickle of endogenous opiates induced by the relationship.
+As a couple, they functioned like a mutual bio-feedback system, stimulating and modulating each other's bio rhythms, responding to one another's pheromones, and addicting to the steady trickle of endogenous opioids induced by the relationship.
 When the relationship ends, the many processes it helped to regulate go into disarray.
 As the emotional and bio-physiological effects mount, the stressful process is heightened by the knowledge that it was not the person, but their loved one who chose to withdraw from the bond.
 This knowledge may cause people to interpret their intense emotional responses to the disconnection as evidence of their putative weakness and ‘limited capacity to perform the work of conquest’.